philpownall/ESPHome-Altitude-Azimuth-Sun-Tracker/README.md

 # ESPHome Altitude Azimuth Sun Tracker
- Inspired by the wonderful Horizon card for HACS, and the multi-cog designs for Alt-Azimuth telescope mounts and Tellurions (Earth-Sun-Moon animated toys), this project builds a real-life 3D Horizon Card to track the Sun using ESPHome and an Altitude-Azimuth mount.
+ Inspired by the wonderful Horizon card for HACS, and the multi-cog designs for Alt-Azimuth telescope mounts, this project builds a real-life 3D Horizon Card to track the Sun using ESPHome, SG90 servos and an Altitude-Azimuth mount.

 Sun Altitude-Azimuth Tracking with SG90 servos and ESPHome
 ===============================================================
-by Phil Pownall

 ### Ingredients
 - An ESP32 module